vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/practice.md

 # Best practices

-Nebula Graph is used in a variety of industries.
-This topic presents a few best practices for using Nebula Graph.
+NebulaGraph is used in a variety of industries.
+This topic presents a few best practices for using NebulaGraph.
 For more best practices, see [Blog](https://nebula-graph.io/posts/).

 ## Scenarios